classroomtechtools/virtualgs/README.md

 Run V8-compatible AppsScripts/JavaScript code locally, useful for testing or for quick work.

-Replace identifiers like `SpreadsheetApp` with objects that replace its functionality.
+Substitute identifiers like `SpreadsheetApp` with objects augmented with tools such as [sinon](https://sinonjs.org) to replace their basic functionality.

 The virtualized code is itself run syncronously, like on the AppsScripts platform, but multiple invocations of them are run asyncronously.

 ## Motivation

 Decoupling scripts from the online V8 AppsScripts engine has potential benefits, mostly in the development cyle.
 We can use this tool to run test to ensure code works.

-In cases where the network is not utilized much, for example, or if the network is used but can be easily mocked.
+The author uses this method to ensure code he writes is more maintainable.

 We could also use this to have a JavaScript runtime that works the same way as it does online.